Cart

 First things first, let’s get to know Malassezia, a type of yeast that often affects a dog’s ears or skin, especially the armpits and groin.
 It’s a type of yeast that naturally hangs out on your dog’s skin, ears, and even their anal sacs.
 Usually it’s not a problem, but sometimes things can get a bit out of balance, leading to a yeast party you’d rather not have in your dog’s behind.

 Of course, when there is an overgrowth of yeast around the anal sacs, this causes inflammation in the skin, called yeast dermatitis.
-There are many reasons this happens, but the most common is probably allergies to food or something in your dog’s environment.
+There are many reasons this happens, including atopic dermatitis and endocrine (hormone) issues which can cause secondary yeast infections.
+While food allergies can also play a role, they are relatively rare, affecting only about 0.2% of the pet population.

 So, how do you know if your pup’s dealing with a Malassezia yeast infection down there?
 Keep an eye out for these telltale signs: